aws/aws-toolkit-common/telemetry/README.md

 ### Where to Edit

-Each AWS Toolkit has a file that is useful for prototyping telemetry.
-They can be found in their repos at the path:

-- VS Code - `src/shared/telemetry/vscodeTelemetry.json`
+#### VS Code
-- JetBrains - TBD
+For prototyping telemetry, modify the `src/shared/telemetry/vscodeTelemetry.json` inside the toolkit repository.

-Make changes in these files, then from the AWS Toolkit repo root run:
+Make changes in that file, then from the AWS Toolkit repo root run:

-- VS Code - `npm run generateTelemetry`
+`npm run generateTelemetry`
-- JetBrains - `./gradlew generateTelemetry`

 To update the generated output.
 When you are satisfied with generated telemetry, move the definitions you just added to the appropriate file in `definitions` in this repo.

+#### JetBrains
+By using Gradle composite builds, we can prototype telemetry for the JetBrains toolkit directly in this repository.

+Make changes to the appropriate file in `definitions` in this repository, then from the toolkit directory run:

+`./gradlew generateTelemetry --include-build <path/to/aws-toolkit-common>/telemetry/jetbrains`

+Your changes should then be reflected in the generated output.

 ### How to Edit